actinia-org/actinia-core/scripts/README.md

 export ACTINIA_URL='https://actinia.mundialis.de/latest'
 ```

+## Notes on the usage of external data sources

 GRASS GIS commands can be augmented with actinia specific extensions.
 The `+` operator can be specified for an input parameter
 to import a web located resource and to specify the export of an
 output parameter.

+See *Example 1* and other examples below.

 ## Available data